abbbi/virtnbdbackup/README.md

 # Extents

 In order to save only used data from the images, dirty blocks are queried from the NBD server.
-The behavior can be changed by using the option `-q` to use common qemu tools (qemu-img map ..).
+The behavior can be changed by using the option `-q` to use common qemu tools (nbdinfo).
 By default `virtnbdbackup` uses a custom implemented extent handler.

 # Transient virtual machines: checkpoint persistency